Skip to main content

 Church Project Management: In Conclusion

 Successful church projects start with good project managers.
-The tips and steps within this guide will provide you with a solid base on which to build a leader into that manager.
-The benefits of projects are plenty, and the worst problems arise through poor planning.
-Plan well, build well, finish well.
+This guide's tips and steps will provide you with a solid base on which to develop your project management skills.
+The benefits are plenty, and the worst problems arise from poor planning.